makoik/BatchRenamer/README.md

 BatchRenamer is a Windows Forms application for batch renaming files, designed to make renaming large sets of files (such as media, documents, or music) fast and easy.
 The app automatically detects similar files in a folder, predicts a clean base name, and previews the new names before renaming.

+If you have .NET 9.0 installed.
+Feel free to grab the pre-built version from https://github.com/makoik/BatchRenamer/releases

 ## Features

 - **Automatic file name prediction** using smart pattern matching